NearHuscarl/vim-color-config/README.md

 ```

 **Note**: Your vim dont have to be compiled with python (+python) because
-the source file `source/color_config.py` can act as a standalone command
+the source file `source/color_config.py` can act as a standalone command.
+This plugin is just a wrapper around that command

 ## Related Works
 * [colortemplate](https://github.com/lifepillar/vim-colortemplate) by [lifepillar](https://github.com/lifepillar)
 * [rnb](https://gist.github.com/romainl/5cd2f4ec222805f49eca) by [romainl](https://github.com/romainl)

+## Todo
+* Add docs
+* Add option to auto reload on save